ait-testbed/attackmate/docs/source/playbook/commands/index.rst

 Commands
 ========

-The *'commands-section'* holds a list of AttackMate-commands that are executed sequentially from top to bottom.
+The ``commands:`` section of a playbook holds a list of AttackMate commands that are executed sequentially from top to bottom.

-Every command, regardless of the type supports the following general options:
+Every command, regardless of its type supports the following general options:

 .. confval:: cmd

-   Defines the command that should be executed.
+   The command that should be executed.
 The meaning of this option varies depending on the type of command.

    :type: str